FAIR-biomed/fair-biomed.github.io/asntech.github.io/content/project/dbSUPER.md

 title = "dbSUPER"

 # Project summary to display on homepage.
-summary = "dbSUPER is the first integrated and interactive database of super-enhancers with diverse features."
+summary = "The first integrated and interactive database of super-enhancers."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "dbsuper.png"